 Running a proof of concept is an entire project in itself.
 You’ll need to dedicate the right amount of time to it in order for it to be useful.
 You’ll need to think about goal setting, marketing, influencing, troubleshooting….
 Don’t take the project on lightly!
 But if done right, it can make a big difference in helping you make a data-driven decision.

-Want to bring all this expertise to bear and run a magpie POC in your organisation?
-Get in touch with the team below.
+Want to bring all this expertise to bear and run a Filtered POC in your organisation?
+Get in touch with the team here.